Olympus E-M10 III vs Panasonic G7

 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the E-M10 III and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic G7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.